thought-machine/spot-interruption-exporter/README.md

 # spot-interruption-notifier
 Publishes a prometheus metric `interruption_events_total` whenever a spot instance has been interrupted.

+This is a very helpful metric, as it

+- helps correlate workload issues with spot interruption times

+- can aid in seeing if certain flavours are more susceptible to interruption

+- can aid in seeing how much more susceptible single-zone clusters are to interruption

+- can be used as a signal on whether or not to promote spot instances to other environments

 The app can be expanded to support other cloud providers, but currently is only built for GCP.